Child care in Canada: Types, cost, and tips for newcomers

 In most cases, since the availability of child care spots is limited, many centres across the nation have a waitlist – which is usually very lengthy.
 Due to long waiting times, many families get on the waitlist even before the child is born.
 In many places, these waitlists may require parents to pay a fee (ranging between $50 to $200 CAD or higher) to have their child placed on the waitlist.
 Since each centre has its own list, parents may have to pay multiple waitlist fees while waiting for a spot to become available.

 Tips for planning for child care costs

-- Budget your expenses: List your monthly costs and have a fair estimate of your expenses.
-Use the Arrive monthly expenses calculator to plan your finances and be prepared.
+Budget your expenses: List your monthly costs and have a fair estimate of your expenses.
+Use the Arrive cost of living calculator to plan your finances and be prepared.

 How to find a child care option that works for your unique situation